lhz90529/Data-Structure-and-Algo/test.md

 3. Search:

         For each number x from input array
-        	If we can find the counterpart 'v' = target - x from table ---> Hash Table Search: O(1) And if x and v are not the same number; i.e. they don't share same location;
+		If we can find the counterpart 'v' = target - x from table ---> Hash Table Search: O(1) And
+		If x and v are not the same number; i.e. they don't share same location;
             		return index of x and index of v;
         End For